webpioneersron/php-image-compression-example-code-ACS/README.md

     php app.php mode=reduce|help inputFile=<file> outputFile=<file>

-            mode: reduce (or help to display this information)
+            mode: reduce (or help to show more information)
             inputFile: path to your image file, including filename
             outputFile: path to your output file, including the filename